wangchx67/SYSU-FVL-T2/README.md

 The aim is to obtain a network design / solution capable to produce high quality results with the best perceptual quality and similar to the reference ground truth.

-**As one of the participating teams, .
+**As one of the participating teams.
 This project document outlines the algorithmic solution adopted by our team.**

 ## About The Project